There are a number of ways to get involved with the Diplomacy Lab at IU.

 The Diplomacy Lab program is open to all Indiana University faculty members who are interested in engaging their classes in a collaborative project identified by the State Department.
 The U.S Department of State identifies projects open to participating universities approximately six months prior to each semester.

-A list of previous courses offered at IU are available below.
+A list of available projects can be found below.

 - If your bid is selected, expect an initial e-mail from the State Department’s Diplomacy Lab office introducing you to available resources and contacts